dolmas1/MLP_Group_Project/README.md

   - load_from: "../results/debug_bert-medium/model_best_acc.pt"   # path to a trained model you want to include (include the full .pt filename, not just the path!)
     embeddings: "prajjwal1/bert-medium"                           # roberta-base or bert-base-cased or prajjwal1/bert-medium
     tokenizer: "prajjwal1/bert-medium"                            # roberta-base or bert-base-cased or prajjwal1/bert-medium
+    model_name: "bert_medium_rand_1"                              # string to identify the name of this model (as multiple constituent models of same type may be included, we need to distinguish between them)
     positive_class_weight: 1

   - load_from: "../results/debug_roberta/model_best_acc.pt"
     embeddings: "roberta-base"
     tokenizer: "roberta-base"
+    model_name: "roberta_rand_1"
     positive_class_weight: 1

 ensemble_details: